Holiday tipping is a way of thanking those who give us exceptional service. Here's how to do it with grace and good sense.

 - Give a card or gift made by your children.

-- Give cookies, jam, chocolate truffles, pickles or other goodies you’ve made.
+- Give cookies, jam, chocolate truffles, pickles or other goodies you have made.

 What are your rules for holiday tipping?
 How do you say “thank you” if you can’t give cash?
 Share your thoughts in our Forums.
 It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.